koindex/koindex/README.md

 };

-* The function to test DB connection : {
+The function to test DB connection: {

   function testDB(){